dps923/winter2020/standards.md

 Well, answer - *truthfully* - this question: What *exactly* did the professor say on October 7 at 1:42pm?

 How can you reduce the amount of notes that you write during a class?
 Prepare beforehand.
 If you read the materials for the upcoming class, you will be aware of the topics.
 Then, during class, you can write good class notes, and spend the rest of the time getting the most out of the classroom experience.

+> Do this note-taking task before class, as you prepare, as well as during class.

 As noted above, students in first-year courses cannot use a device in my course's lecture sessions, even to take notes.
 Instead, use paper and a pencil or pen.